AdaCore/gnatcoll-db/docs/xref.rst

 * *--exit*: if this switch is specified, gnatinspect updates the xref database and exits immediately.

-* *--project=ARG* or *-P ARG* specifes the name of the project to load.
+* *--project=ARG* or *-P ARG* specifies the name of the project to load.
 This switch is mandatory.

 * *-X VAR=VALUE* is used to specify the value of scenario variables used in your project.
 This is similar to the homonym switch in gprbuild.

-* *--symlinks* should be specified if your projet uses symbolic links for files.
+* *--symlinks* should be specified if your project uses symbolic links for files.
 This will ensure that the links are fully resolved as stored in the database, and thus that when a file is visible through different links, the information is appropriately coalesced in the database for that file.